NHSDigital/integration-adaptor-nhais/README.md

 \* Close Quarter Notification is acknowledged by the adaptor but not forwarded to the GP System

-The goal of the NHAIS Adaptor is to remove the requirement for a GP System to handle the complexities of EDIFACT and MESH messaging.
+The goal of the GP Links - NHAIS Adaptor is to remove the requirement for a GP System to handle the complexities of EDIFACT and
+MESH messaging.

 ## Workflows